-Pretrial Stipulation: Respondent cooperated by entering into this Stipulation to resolve this matter before trial.
+Pre-Filing Stipulation: Respondent has agreed to enter into this pre-trial stipulation to fully resolve this matter without the necessity of a trial, thereby saving the State Bar time and resources.
 (Silva-Vidor v.
 State Bar (1989) 49 Cal.3d 1071, 1079 [where mitigative credit was given for entering into a stipulation as to facts and culpability].)